pranigopu/diver-vs-mermaid/README.md

 # Video links
 Brief (sort of flashy) showcase of the project (1 min 22 sec): <br> https://youtu.be/sJMKtEH5r3g?si=hqPYJZtHNCJJt4GA

-Closer look into level generation in the project (2 min 21 sec): <br> https://www.youtube.com/watch?v=U8jWge2X8Og
+Closer look into level generation in the project (2 min 22 sec): <br> https://www.youtube.com/watch?v=U8jWge2X8Og

 # How to play?
 - Use W-A-S-D or arrow keys to move the black rhombus (diver, i.e. you) across the map
 - Use SPACEBAR to pick or place black tiles (artefacts)
 - Avoid the projectiles of the orange rhombus (mermaid)
 - Do not let the mermaid get too close, her melee attacks are worse!
-- Stay out of the mermaid's sight by hiding among the underwater growth
+- Stay out of the mermaid's sight by hiding in the underwater growth (coral and seaweed)
 - Collect all the artefacts without dying and you win!
 - NOTE: You incur a movement speed penalty directly proportional to the number of artefacts collected

 **SCORE**:

-- Inversely proportional to the time taken
+- Inversely proportional to the time taken to win (if you lose, you get no score)
-- Directly proportional to the health remaining
+- Directly proportional to the health remaining upon winning
 - Score = $\frac{1000 \times HP}{t}$ (HP = health points remaining, t = time taken)

 **REPLAYING / REGENERATING MAPS**: